-Sn Interview extract Sub- themes Themes 1 Digital technological tools that enhance learning includes computers and tablets, projector and flash diskAlso, I can tell you that several educative apps and software are available across different subjects and learning areas.
-These tools provide interactive exercises, simulations, and games (HOS1, 22nd February 2022) Tablets, computer, projector. flash disk Audio visual tools Video Sharing tools 5 The easiest way is the use of a projector in which a big number of students can access those materials at once instead of teaching manually Another technology is the use of Television in which a teacher can prepare a program on a television Social network that is commonly used here is WhatsApp, Facebook is used more depending on the access of the internet we have (HOS5, 28 th February 2022) Projector and Television WhatsApp and Facebook Audio- Visual tool Video Sharing tools
+Sn Interview extract Sub-themes Themes 1 Digital technological tools that enhance learning include computers and tablets, projectors, and flash disks Also, I can tell you that several educative apps and software are available across different subjects and learning areas.
+These tools provide interactive exercises, simulations, and games (HOSI, 22nd February 2022) Tablets, computers, projectors.
+Flash disks Audio-visual tools Video- sharing tools 5 The easiest way is the use of a projector in which a large number of students can access those materials at once instead of teaching manually Another technology is the use of a television in which a teacher can prepare a program on a television The social network that is commonly used here is WhatsApp; Facebook is used more depending on the access to the internet we have (HOSS, 28 th February 2022) Projector and television WhatsApp and Facebook Audio- visual tools Video- sharing tools